 The island is still home to many different native birds, animals and reptiles, however, the presence of people and domestic animals has decreased the number of species.
 Ring-tailed possums, koalas and small birds can no longer be found on Scotland Island.

-You may have already noticed the increased number of sick brush tailed possums as well as rainbow lorikeets and cockatoos suffering from parrot viruses known as “runner syndrome” in the Lorikeets and “beak and feather” disease in cockatoos.
+You may have already noticed the increased number of sick brush-tailed possums as well as rainbow lorikeets and cockatoos suffering from parrot viruses known as ‘runner syndrome’ and ‘beak and feather’ disease respectively.

 Tips for living with native animals

 - Feed native birds and animals!
 Food supplied by well-meaning people results in:

 - increased sickness from calcium and other food deficiencies eg. lean beef or mince, is very poor in calcium and many of the birds and suffer from calcium deficiency; i.e. soft beaks, brittle bones and poor feather growth

 - an over-abundance of some species and the disappearance of others, which can have a serious effect on small bird populations.
 You may have noticed we have many large birds, but very few small birds such as finches or wrens.

 - Let your pets run free: Cats hunt and kill birds and other small wildlife — it’s in their nature to do so!
 Dogs can attack possums and harass echidnas.

 - Destroy the native plants on your land.

 - Protect your property against bushfires